← All posts

 Before Salesforce, CRM was an enterprise project.
 Six-figure implementations.
 Months of consulting.
 IT departments as gatekeepers.
 A company with 50 employees couldn’t touch it.

-We believe AI-powered customer experience is at the same inflection point.
+We believe AI-powered revenue work is at the same inflection point.

-Today, if you want AI in your contact center, you’re looking at Cognigy ($30K+ annual minimums, months of implementation), or Zendesk AI ($55–169 per agent per month plus per-resolution fees), or Salesforce Einstein ($125 per user per month plus a $50K–150K implementation engagement), or building something custom on Amazon Connect and hoping your engineering team can figure out the integration layer.
+Today, if you want AI running your sales and renewal conversations, you’re looking at Cognigy ($30K+ annual minimums, months of implementation), or Salesforce Agentforce ($125 per user per month plus a $50K–150K implementation engagement), or building something custom on Amazon Connect and hoping your engineering team can figure out the integration layer.

-None of these are accessible to a 200-person BPO that just wants to handle their overnight volume.
-Or a real estate company that loses leads because nobody picks up after 6pm.
-Or a genealogy company whose agents burn out on routine questions when they should be handling the conversations that actually need a human.
+None of these are accessible to a 200-person sales organization that just wants to cover overnight inbound.
+Or a telco that loses renewals because nobody called back.
+Or an insurance team whose reps burn out on routine policy questions when they should be handling the accounts that actually need them.

-We charge $0.15 per minute for AI chat. $0.50 per minute for AI voice.
+We charge $0.49 per minute.
 No platform fees.
 No seat charges.
 No annual contracts.
 No implementation project.
-Your first AI worker goes live in an hour, built with you on the call, by someone who’s actually run a contact center.
+Your first AI agent goes live in an hour, built with you on the call, by someone who’s actually run a revenue floor.
+See how pricing works →

 That’s the Salesforce moment.
 Not just cheaper — accessible.